 National Operational Authorities shall inform their counterparts when they are informed of a maritime casualty or a pollution incident which presents or might present a threat to the marine environment or related interests of one or more Parties.
-They shall maintain regular communications, as well as with any other relevant parties involved in the incident, regardless of whether the Plan has been activated or not.
+They shall maintain regular communications among themselves, as well as with any other relevant parties involved in the incident, regardless of whether the Plan has been activated or not.
 At this stage it might also be necessary to establish and maintain contact with the vessel/s or offshore units concerned.

-For alerting other Parties, informing them of the activation of the Plan, requesting assistance and for maintaining any subsequent contacts, the Parties shall use ordinary Public Switched Telephone Networks (PSTN) utilising numbers indicated in Table 1 or Internet.
-All alerts and POLREP messages should be sent in the written form (email, telefax).
+For alerting other Parties, informing them of the activation of the Plan, requesting assistance and for maintaining any subsequent contacts, the Parties shall preferably use ordinary Public Switched Telephone Networks (PSTN) utilising numbers indicated in Table 1 or the Internet.
+All alerts and POLREP messages should be sent in the written form (email, fax).

 Alternatively, if public switched networks are not operational, alert messages (cf. Annex 7: POLREP) could exceptionally be transmitted to other Parties using respective Coast Radio Stations (CRS), the details of which are given in Table 2 below.
-However, CRS should primarily be used for communication with vessels involved in the incident and/or with vessels involved in response activities.
+However, CRS should primarily be used for communication with vessels or offshore units involved in an incident and/or with vessels involved in response activities.